OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 Jahaz, Kedemoth, Mephaath,

 ## Joshua 13:19
-Kiriathaim, Sibmah, Zereth-shahar on the hill of the valley,
+the towns of Kiriathaim, Sibmah, and Zereth-shahar situated on the hill of the valley,

 ## Joshua 13:20
 Beth-peor, the slopes of Pisgah, Beth-jeshimoth,